 DO retarget people who took key actions (showing they’re interested), but didn’t convert.

-I like to retarget people who scrolled through a good portion of my article, or watched at least 30 seconds of a video.
+I like to retarget people who scrolled through at least 50% of my article, or watched at least 30 seconds of a video.
 (You can do this easily via GTM).

 And I never send retargeted people to the same landing page, I switch it up.
 I’ll usually send these (warm) folks to a landing page with my lead magnet (eBook) and give them a chance to convert a different way.

-Using the same concept, there's some REALLY cool things that can be done can video sequencing (i.e. people who complete a full video get served video ads in order - a piece of content, a testimonial, a case study..)
-But thats a topic for another day!
+Using the same concept, there's some VERY cool things that can be done can video sequencing (i.e. people who complete a full video get served video ads in order - a piece of content, a testimonial, a case study..)
+But that’s a topic for another day!
 I digress, today we’re focusing on written word.

 3.1.4) Testing -